 Texas Singer-Songwriter Evening featuring Joe Ely (The Flatlanders) and Beth Wood with moderator Billy Crockett.
 The musicians explored the art and craft of songwriting and wove in acoustic performances of their songs as part of the Fresh Ink program on Late Nights at the Dallas Museum of Art.
 Following the discussion, the musicians performed as the Main Stage act at the Late Night.

-Eric Siblin: The Cello Suites with musical excerpts on cello by soloist Gyongy Erodi.
+Eric Siblin: The Cello Suites with musical excerpts on cello by soloist Gyongy Erodi

 The Painter and the Story, celebrating one of the Dallas Museum of Art’s recent acquisitions, Clouds, a painting by contemporary German artist Sigmar Polke.
 Broadway actor Maria Tucci read Marguerite Yourcenar’s How Wang Fo Was Saved, the story that inspired the painting.

-ARTsong: A Voyage with the Muses, a literary, visual, and musical journey around the world using the Museum’s collections as inspiration.
+ARTsong: A Voyage with the Muses, a literary, visual, and musical journey around the world using the Museum’s collection as inspiration.
 Four acclaimed musicians presented an evening of poetry and song ranging from Dante to Hemingway, Hayden to Sondheim, Degas to O’Keeffe.

 generation m: modern masters from the mid-century to the moment, an evening presented by the Southeastern Festival of Song that wove together song, poetry, and visual art inspired by the exhibition Fast Forward: Contemporary Collections for the Dallas Museum of Art.
 As a way of honoring those collectors who have made generous gifts to the Museum in recent years, Arts & Letters commissioned a new song by renowned composer Robert Beaser and poet Daniel Mark Epstein entitled Vision at Dawn, which premiered at this event.
-Arts & Letters also commissioned poets Susan Briante, Farid Matuk, Jack Myers, Shin Yu Pai, and Judith Garrett Segura to write poems inspired by works of art in the exhibition.
+Arts & Letters Live also commissioned poets Susan Briante, Farid Matuk, Jack Myers, Shin Yu Pai, and Judith Garrett Segura to write poems inspired by works of art in the exhibition.

 Blithe Spirits: Song, Art, Poetry, and Letters Celebrating the Legacy of Sara and Gerald Murphy.
 The Southeastern Festival of Song and acclaimed local Dallas actors brought to life the story of Sara and Gerald Murphy, the iconic golden couple of the 20s and 30s, and their famous circle of friends, including F. Scott Fitzgerald, Man Ray, Ernest Hemingway, Pablo Picasso, and Cole Porter.
 The evening was inspired by the exhibition Making It New: The Art and Style of Sara and Gerald Murphy.